-First, it’s important to realize that not every decision is made as part of some nefarious plot.
+First, it’s important to realize that not every decision is made part of some nefarious plot.
 So often, we tend to assume the worst of people.
 We’ve seen this in some not-so-nice things being written of those who are working (as volunteers, mind you) on various projects related to WordPress core.

 Second, communication needs to drastically improve.
-I tend to think that so much of the misunderstanding out there comes from a lack of real dialogue.
+I tend to think that so much of the misunderstanding comes from a lack of real dialogue.
 The WordPress project needs a more user-friendly way to get information out there.

 The Make WordPress Blog and Slack channels are great for hardcore developers – but it’s not necessarily built for the everyday user or web designer.
 This creates a bit of a bubble that seems to fuel a divide in the community.

 Beyond those resources, perhaps a new user-centric resource could be built to better facilitate conversation.
 This would be a place, front-and-center, where anyone could go to learn the reasons behind the big decisions.

 Questions could be answered and hopefully result in a better tone and mutual understanding.
 No, it won’t fix everything.
 But it would be a step in the right direction.